-- Apply for a state extension (Form 204).
+1. Apply for a state extension.
 To apply for a state extension, file Arizona Form 204 by April 15.
 See Form 204 for details.
 You do not have to attach a copy of the extension to your return when you file, but make sure that you check box 82F on page 1 of the return.
-If you must make a payment, use Arizona Form 204, or visit www.aztaxes.gov to make an electronic payment. - You may use your federal extension (federal Form 4868).
+If you must make a payment, use Form 204, or visit www.aztaxes.gov to make an electronic payment.

+You may use your federal extension (federal Form 4868).
 File your Arizona return by the same due date.
-You do not have to attach a copy of your federal extension to your return, but make sure that you check box 82F on page 1 of the return.
+You do not have to attach a copy of your federal extension to your Arizona return, but make sure that you check box 82F on page 1 of the return.

-When Should You File if You are a Nonresident Alien?
+When Should You File if You Are a Nonresident Alien?

-You must file your Arizona tax return by April 15, even though your federal income tax return is due on June 15.
-If you want to file your Arizona return after April 15, you must file for an extension by April 15.
-If you have a federal 6-month extension until December 15, 2010, Arizona will recognize the federal extension, but only for a period of 6 months from the due date of your Arizona return.
-So, if you are filing your Arizona return under a federal extension, you must file your Arizona return by October 15, 2010, even though your federal return will not be due until December 15, 2010.
+The due date for your Arizona return is not the same as the due date for your federal return.
+Your Arizona return is due by April 15 even though your federal return is due on June 15.
+If you want to file your Arizona return after April 15, you must ask for a filing extension.
+You must file this request by April 15.
+Arizona will allow up to a 6-month extension.
+This will allow you to file your return by October 15, 2013.
 See Form 204 for extension filing details.